Adaptive sampling strategies for risk-averse stochastic optimization with constraints: A practical algorithm

 In this section, we develop a practical SPGD algorithm based on \Cref{con:NEWcondition}.
 In order to test whether this condition is satisfied, we introduce an approximation of the true gradient $\nabla F(x_k)$ and the risk measure $\bbE[\cdot]$.
 We begin by recalling~\cref{eq:NormLimit}, which allows us to we rewrite~\cref{eq:NEWcondition} as

-We then approximate the true gradient $\nabla F(x_k)$ by the sample average gradient $\nabla F_{S_k}(x_k)$, used previously.
-Likewise, we approximate of the conditional expected value $\bbE_k[\cdot]$ by a sample average.
+We then approximate the true gradient $\nabla F(x_k)$ by the sample average gradient $\nabla F_{S_k}(x_k)$, as done in similar work on adaptive sampling; cf. \cite{Bollapragada2019}.
+Likewise, we approximate the conditional expected value $\bbE_k[\cdot]$ by a sample average.
 Altogether, we propose the following practical test to check \Cref{con:NEWcondition}:

 \begin{test}[Approximation of \Cref{con:NEWcondition}] Approximate control of the error in the full gradient by the norm of the reduced gradient:

 for some fixed $\theta > 0$. \end{test}

 In~\cref{eq:NEWcondition_inexact}, we have used the factor $\frac{1}{|S_k|-1}$ instead of $\frac{1}{|S_k|}$ so that the left-hand side becomes an unbiased estimator for $\bbE_k[\|\nabla F_{S_k}(x_k) - \nabla F(x_k)\|^2]$.